sickozell/SickoCV/README.md

 Crossfade can be set from 0 to 50ms and is engaged when the sample skips from LoopEnd to LoopStart or from CueEnd to CueStart when in Gate Mode.

 **Polyphonic Outs**
 When this option is enabled the outs reflects v/oct input polyphony.
-Otherwise polyphonic outputs are mixed in monophonic outs-
+Otherwise polyphonic outputs are mixed in one monophonic out

 **Phase scan**
 This feature automatically sets Cue and Loop Start/Stop positions at zero crossing points to avoid loop clicks and pops eventually in combination with proper crossfade length.